tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 * Follow the steps [above](#deploy-a-group-of-egress-gateways) to prepare a deployment manifest for the new version egress gateways with the same name as the old.
 As noted above, the deployment must be updated in lockstep with the image version since different versions require different volumes/environment variables and other settings.

+  * If upgrading from a pre-v3.15 release, you may wish to enable the new ICMP and/or HTTP probe features, which allow the egress gateways to probe one or more external hosts with ICMP pings and/or HTTP GET requests and report problems through their Kubernetes `readinessProbe`s.
+These are controlled by environment variables in the deployment manifest.

 * Use `kubectl replace` to apply the manifest over the existing one.
 Kubernetes will roll out the new egress gateways, replacing the old.